beancount/docs/docs/24_beancount_design_doc.md

 I’ve been thinking about removing the separate “errors” list and integrating it into the stream of entries as automatically produced “Error” entries.
 This has the advantage that the errors could be rendered as part of the rest of the stream, but it means we have to process the whole list of entries any time we need to print and find errors (probably not a big deal, given how rarely we output errors).

-### Types<a id="types"></a>

-Python 3.5 introduces types.
-I plan to use that throughout Beancount sometime after 3.5 is released, and I hope for it to catch a different class of errors than I’m already handling by unit tests.

 Conclusion<a id="conclusion"></a>
 ---------------------------------